craigmulligan/toysql/docs/source/datatypes.rst

 Variable Width Integers
 ^^^^^^^^^^^^^^^^^^^^^^^^

 If you have used SQLite before you may have noticed that you never have to define an integers width when declaring schema.
-For instance creating a table you may write.
+For instance when creating a table you may write.

 .. code-block:: sql

   CREATE TABLE products(code INTEGER PRIMARY KEY,
     name TEXT, price INTEGER)

-Instead of explicitly defining the integer size for price.
+Instead of explicitly defining the integer size for :code:`price`.

 .. code-block:: sql